-With aesthetic clinics like ours currently closed, what can be done to help alleviate Lockdown skin?
+With aesthetic clinics currently closed, what can be done to help alleviate Lockdown skin?

 Firstly it's important to recognise the changes and identify what is the area of most concern to you.
 If you have noticed your skin is dry, whilst it's may be temping to go for a quick fix and buy a different moisturiser, this will likely not have the desired effect and any results you do see may be temporary.

 From the age of 30 it takes around 6 weeks for your skin cells to turnover to reveal new skin, so plastering a new moisturiser on is effectively like sticking a Band Aid on.
 It might feel better but it won't solve the problem.

 Similarly lotions and potions promising to make you look younger and firm wrinkles, rarely deliver real results.
 This is because we lose collagen in our skin as we age.
 Collagen is what gives us that enviable young looking, plump, dewy skin.
 After the age of 20, we produce 1% less collagen every year.
 Many aesthetic treatments help to stimulate your bodies natural collagen production.
 Supplements are also available but the jury is still out on their effectiveness, you can read more about collagen supplements here to make your own decision.

 The key to maintaining a good skincare routine, is to ensure your skincare contains active ingredients at the right levels to give results.
 With the myriad of products available on the High Street, it's not always that easy to see what strength of product you are getting, but as a rule of thumb, if the ingredient you need is near the top of the list, then it's probably a better bet than one nearer the bottom!